 Marco Mendoza: We have fun doing it.

 John Corabi: This is fun for everybody but our guitar player David, who’s kind of the founder of this whole thing, and the manager David Edwards.
-All of us guys are kind of blessed in this whole thing, because we were invited to do this music and contribute writing music and recording records and touring.
+All of us guys are kind of blessed in this whole thing because we were invited to make this music and contribute writing music and recording records and touring.
 We get to kind of just have fun with it.
 Those guys worry about all the business and the PR and all that other kind of stuff.
 We just get to hang out with each other and have fun and joke and kid and just go out rock out.
-It’s cool, it’s kind of…
+It’s cool, and it’s kind of…

-Marco Mendoza: Dead Daisies is a freaking great band, I’m a fire man, we’re coming and we’re getting in your brain.
+Marco Mendoza: Dead Daisies is a freaking great band.
+I’m a fireman, we’re coming, and we’re getting in your brain.
 We’re going to knock you out.
 Is that good?

-John Corabi: This is John, forget everything I just said “Laughs”
+John Corabi: This is John.
+Forget everything I just said “Laughs.”

-Marco Mendoza: But yeah “Laughs”
+Marco Mendoza: But yeah, “Laughs.”

-John Corabi: I just wanted to get from point A to point B in the quickest way possible, I didn’t want to have to be on a fucking bus with Marco Mendoza for eight or nine hours.
-I’m like; fucking, get me a fucking plane because I am not doing this shit.
+John Corabi: I just wanted to get from point A to point B in the quickest way possible.
+I didn’t want to have to be on a fucking bus with Marco Mendoza for eight or nine hours.
+I’m like, fucking, get me a fucking plane because I am not doing this shit.
 I’m tired of him climbing into my bunk.
-Singing Spanish love songs “Laughs”
+Singing Spanish love songs “Laughs.”

-Marco Mendoza: Yeah, it’s great “Laughs”
+Marco Mendoza: Yeah, it’s great.
+“Laughs.”

-Marco Mendoza: Actually we’re traveling with Whitesnake so it’s been a lot of fun.
+Marco Mendoza: Actually, we’re traveling with Whitesnake, so it’s been a lot of fun.

 I know.
-I was just going to ask that isn’t it a little bit strange to travel on the plane with David Coverdale who is your and Brian’s (Tichy) former band mate?
+I was just going to ask that it isn’t a little bit strange to travel on the plane with David Coverdale; who is your and Brian’s (Tichy) former bandmate?

 Marco Mendoza: David and I are always…We’re always going to be friends.
-Traveling with him you mean?
+Traveling with him, you mean?
 No, he loves it too.
 No. As far as my history with him, we’re always going to be friends.
-I have so much respect for that guy, beyond explanation because of who he is.
+I have so much respect for that guy, beyond explanation, because of who he is.
 Any opportunity that I had working with him, I learned so much.
 But the traveling, he’s taken…

 John Corabi: Those guys were…